 DNS CAA Record

-Another requirement it seems for a secure report from SSLLabs is a DNS CAA record.
+Another requirement it seems for a secure report from SSLLabs is a Domain Name System (DNS) Certificate Authority Authorization (CAA) record.
 This requirement is pretty straight forward.
 Place a CAA DNS record specifying which certificate authorities are permitted to issue certificates for a domain.
-However there is a catch, this requires your DNS provider to support CAA entries.
+However, there is a catch, this requires your DNS provider to support CAA entries.

 There are three different entry types for the CAA records: issue, issuewild, and iodef.

 The issue record is the only one required.
 This issue record specifies which certificate authorities are authorized to issue a certificate of any type.
-Check with the issuing certificate authority for the correct value.
+For Let’s Encrypt, the value is letsencrypt.org.
+Check with your issuing certificate authority for the correct value.

 And finally, the iodef record specifies a URL where policy violations are reported.
 Commonly the iodef entry is an email address.